 DPB-001 possesses integrity of location, setting, design, materials, workmanship, feeling, and association.
-The house remains in its original location, set against the backdrop of Devil's Punchbowl, an area only lightly developed for recreational activities by Los Angeles County Parks personnel after 1963.
+The house remains in its original location, set against the backdrop of Devil's Punchbowl, an area only lightly developed for recreational activities by the Los Angeles County Department of Parks and Recreation after 1963.
 With the exception of two windows removed, a chain-link fence installed on the western elevation, and mortared boulder landscaping added below the house's northern elevation, DPB-001 retains integrity of design, materials, and workmanship.
 Furthermore, these modifications do not compromise the house's integrity of feeling; the mortared boulder landscaping, likely accomplished in c.
 2000 as a Boy Scout project, abides by the Organic architectural principles of the house's original design.
 Lastly, DPB-001 still conveys the aesthetic of a mid-20th-century Ranch-style vacation house and park headquarters set against the backdrop of Devil's Punchbowl.
 Therefore, DPB-001 meets NRHP or CRHR eligibility criteria as an individual resource.
-It would also qualify as a contributor to a Devil's Punchbowl historic district, should the area be evaluated as a district.
-It could also potentially qualify as a Los Angeles County Historical Landmark.